djcooke/compendium/collections/_pt_081_enemies/humbaba.md

 notes:
   - "Uses either Triple or Quadruple Blow followed by Bellows.
 Count the hits and move behind IMMEDIATELY after the last hit to avoid Bellows"
-  - "The hits from Triple/Quadruple Blow cannot be LoS'd or outranged (the Humbaba will chase after the target until it gets in range)"
+  - "The hits from Triple/Quadruple Blow cannot be LoSed or outranged (the Humbaba will chase after the target until it gets in range)"
 ---